 Follow these steps to stop an anterior nosebleed:

-Posterior nosebleeds are more likely to occur in older people, persons with high blood pressure, previous nasal or sinus surgery, and injury to the nose or face.
-Generally, treatment of posterior nosebleeds includes cautery and/or packing the nose.
-Cautery is a technique in which the blood vessel is burned with an electric current, silver nitrate, or a laser to stop the blood flow.
-The nose may also be packed with a special gauze, sponge, or an inflatable balloon to put pressure on the blood vessel.
+Posterior nosebleeds are more likely to occur in older people and people with previous nasal or sinus surgery or injury to the nose or face.
+Generally, treatment includes cautery and/or packing the nose.
+The nose may be packed with a special gauze, sponge, or an inflatable balloon to put pressure on the blood vessel; most of these need to be removed in two to three days.
+Sometimes the packing is an absorbable material and does not need to be removed.
+You should ask your provider what type of packing they used and if it will need to be removed by a professional.

 Some tips you can follow to help prevent future nosebleeds include: